 Wall Street Funding started in 2008, and is headquartered in New York City.
 The company claims to be one of the nation’s fastest growing small business loan providers, and aspires to help people and organizations with financial needs.
 Wall Street Funding helps the companies that are typically turned down for poor credit, and offers funding against business future cash flow.
 Wall Street Funding’s cash advances do not require collateral, and businesses can get approved within 24 hours of applying.
 Clients don’t have to worry about an application fee, or any upfront fees.

 It is important to note that this company is not like most lenders; Wall Street Funding helps small and medium-sized businesses through cash advances.
 The company provides limited information on the cash advance process, and Wall Street Funding’s website does not explain additional fees or interest rates.
+Other benefits of their service include:

 Easy Application Process